-Our paper is related to work on urban agglomeration in developing countries (Duranton

-2015; Chauvin et al. 2017; Lall, Henderson, and Venables 2017; Bryan, Glaeser, and Tsivanidis 2020), to work that measures and unpacks transportation costs in these contexts (Borker 2021; Vitali 2024; Kreindler et al. 2023; Grosset-Touba 2024; Tang 2024; Jalota and Ho 2024), and to research on policies that reduce transportation costs (Habyarimana and Jack 2015; Gonzalez-Navarro and Turner 2018; Tsivanidis 2023; Balboni et al. 2021; Zárate 2022).
+Our paper is also related to work on urban agglomeration in developing countries (Duranton 2015; Chauvin et al. 2017; Lall, Henderson, and Venables 2017; Bryan, Glaeser, and Tsivanidis 2020), to work that measures and unpacks transportation costs in these contexts (Borker 2021; Vitali 2024; Kreindler et al. 2023; Grosset-Touba 2024; Tang 2024; Jalota and Ho 2024), and to research on policies that reduce transportation costs (Habyarimana and Jack 2015; Gonzalez-Navarro and Turner 2018; Tsivanidis 2023; Balboni et al. 2021; Zárate 2022).
 Our contribution is to focus on a new component of urban mobility costs, the one-time cost of exploring a location for the first time.

-Migration is another spatial choice that often requires exploration.
-Our paper is also related to work on subsidizing migration, the persistent effects of migration, and on information frictions in migration and trade (Bryan, Chowdhury, and Mobarak 2014; Okunogbe 2024; Baseler 2023; Porcher 2022; Wiseman 2023; Porcher, Morales, and Fujiwara 2024; McKenzie 2024).
+Finally, our paper relates to work on migration as another spatial choice that may be affected by prior exposure, including work on subsidizing migration, the persistent effects of migration, and on information frictions in migration and trade (Bryan, Chowdhury, and Mobarak 2014; Okunogbe 2024; Baseler 2023; Porcher 2022; Wiseman 2023; Porcher, Morales, and Fujiwara 2024; McKenzie 2024).
+Our paper is particularly relevant for recent work that proposes aversion to rural to urban migration falls with sustained experience in the city (Lagakos, Mobarak, and Waugh 2023).